 - Joint pain

 - Neck or back pain

 - Muscular and ligament injuries

 - Stress fractures

 - Friction burns and bruising

-- · Increased callous formation on the feet
+- Increased callous formation on the feet

 Osteoporosis is a common complication of an eating disorder, particularly anorexia nervosa.
 Reduction in bone mineral density and therefore development of osteopenia and subsequently osteoporosis increases the risk of fractures, and even low impact activities such as walking can result in stress fractures.
-If exercise contributes to a further reduction in weight then the overall result will be counterproductive to bone mineral density.
-As a result it is vital to address compulsive exercising behaviours if you have a diagnosis of osteopenia or osteoporosis.
-You should avoid high impact activities such as running, jumping or contact sports, and activities that are a high risk for falls such as skiing, horse riding and ice skating.
-It is also advised that you avoid exercises which involve loaded forward flexion (curving the spine forwards) such as touching the toes in standing and sit-ups/abdominal crunches, as these movements compress the front of your spine, increasing the risk of compression or wedge fractures especially in your upper back.
+If exercise contributes to a further reduction in weight then the overall result will be counter-productive to bone mineral density.
+As a result it is vital to address any compulsive or over exercising behaviours if you have a diagnosis of osteopenia or osteoporosis, and you should avoid high impact activities such as running, jumping or contact sports, and activities that are a high risk for falls such as skiing and horse riding.
+It is also advised that you avoid exercises which involve forward flexion (curving the spine forwards) such as touching the toes in standing and sit-ups, as these movements put pressure on the bones in your spine increasing the risk of compression or wedge fractures especially in your upper back.